anilpadarthi/client_v18/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Sidebar / menu links (open in new tab)

+In the sidebar we updated the `app-nav-item` implementation so menu items now render real anchor links (href/routerLink) and set `target` when configured.
+This makes the browser's native "Open in new tab" and context menu available for menu items.
+If a menu item needs to open a dynamic/constructed URL in a new tab (e.g. the "Open Accessories" item), the component still performs the window.open for that special-case logic.